 Mother Teresa became famous as a Catholic nun who dedicated her life to caring for the desperately poor, the sick, the abandoned and the dying in the slums of Calcutta in India.
 In 1979 she received the Nobel Peace Prize.
 She died in 1997.
 There are now around 5000 members of the religious order she founded – the Missionaries of Charity.
 She was declared a saint by the Catholic Church in 2016.

-Maximilian Kolbe was a Polish Conventual Franciscan Friar who was sent to Auschwitz for hiding Jews and other refugees from the Nazis during the Second World War.
-One day, after an attempted escape by three prisoners, the guards selected ten other prisoners at random to be starved to death in punishment, Kolbe volunteered to take the place of one of the ten, a family man.
+Maximilian Kolbe was a Polish priest, who was sent to Auschwitz for hiding Jews and other refugees from the Nazis during the Second World War.
+One day, after an attempted escape by three prisoners, the guards selected ten other prisoners at random to be starved to death as punishment.
+Kolbe volunteered to take the place of one of the ten, a family man.
 Kolbe was declared a saint by the Catholic Church in 1982.